fithisux/awesome-windows-foss/README.md

 # Awesome Windows Specific FOSS #

 A curated list of windows specific Free Open Source software.
-This list contains *only* [open source][1] code (as defined by the linked Open Source Definition), and sellers who aren't evil for physical resources.
+This list contains *MOSTLY* [open source][1] code (as defined by the linked Open Source Definition), and sellers who aren't evil for physical resources.